Can I Pay My Child Through My Business? Family Payroll Rules

 Roth IRA Contributions for Children

-The Roth IRA also has unique advantages for young account holders:
+The Roth IRA also has planning advantages for young account holders:

 • Contributions can be withdrawn at any time without tax or penalty.